 Five times U.K. national saber champion, Cohen was selected for the British Olympic fencing team in 1972, 1976, 1980, and 1984 and has been four times world veteran saber champion.

 His latest book, The History Makers, is an exploration of who gets to write the history books, and how the biases of certain storytellers–from Caesar to Shakespeare to Simon Schama–continue to influence our ideas about history today.
 Hilary Mantel has commented: “What a brilliant achievement!
 Like all of Richard Cohen’s writing, The History Makers opens a dialogue with the reader – grave and witty, suave yet pointed – erudite yet engaging and full of energy.
 It has huge scope, but never forfeits the telling detail.
 It is scholarly, lively, quotable, up-to-date and fun.”
-David Grann, author of Killers of the Flower Moon and The Lost City of Z, writes:“With meticulous research and riveting anecdotes, Richard Cohen has peeled back the hidden history behind those who record our past.
+David Grann, the author of Killers of the Flower Moon and The Lost City of Z, writes: “With meticulous research and riveting anecdotes, Richard Cohen has peeled back the hidden history behind those who record our past.
 He brilliantly shows how an extraordinary gallery of characters—from prodigies to charlatans, from ideologues to heroes—has exposed, shaped, and, at times, bent and even covered up the facts.
 In the process, Cohen has achieved what only the finest historians can: he has scrupulously and engagingly made history.”
-Professional historians have been just as generous, Amanda Foreman commenting: “Richard Cohen has written an utterly engaging love letter to History’s hidden storytellers.
+Professional historians have been just as generous, with Amanda Foreman commenting: “Richard Cohen has written an utterly engaging love letter to History’s hidden storytellers.
 Provocative, funny but scrupulously fair, The History Makers is a timely reminder that history doesn’t write itself.”

 In his own words: “All writers are unhappy with their work at some time or another.
 And to a degree rightly so: the vast majority of us don’t get things right the first time, and need to revise, rethink, polish.”